memios β€” Move Through Cancer. Live Beyond It.

 Heart Protection

 Cardiotoxic chemotherapy agents damage the heart.
-Exercise during treatment protects cardiovascular function and reduces the risk of long-term cardiac complications — a leading cause of non-cancer mortality in survivors.
+Exercise protects cardiovascular function during treatment and reduces long-term cardiac risk.[8]
+Validated in randomized trial by Viamonte et al. (JAMA Cardiology, 2023).[13]

 Muscle and Strength